BonfaceKilz/BonfaceKilz/content/post/2022-05-25-switching-to-qutebrowser.md

 web development.
 Prior to this switch, I had tried [Nyxt](https://nyxt.atlas.engineer/), another keyboard driven browser.
-My experience with Nyxt has mostly been positive, but the deal-breaker for me in un-reproducible random crashes that made the browser-experience inconvenient/uncomfortable.
+My experience with Nyxt has mostly been positive, but the deal-breaker for me was un-reproducible random crashes that made the browser-experience inconvenient/uncomfortable.